AbrarKarim01/Credit-Card-Fraud-Detection/README.md

 ## Data Preprocessing

 Credit card transaction data cleaning, transformation, and normalization are the main goals of the data preprocessing section.
-Customize these steps based on your dataset characteristics.
+Customized these steps based on our dataset characteristics.

 ## Model Training